LF-digitala-kanaler/LFDS/content/components/web/navigations/navbar.md

       At the moment navbar is not adjusted to responsive design.
 That's something you have to build yourself.
-There is a couple of modifiers available in
-      [Bootstrap](https://getbootstrap.com/docs/4.0/components/navbar/) that can
+There is a couple of modifiers in [Bootstrap](https://getbootstrap.com/docs/4.0/components/navbar/) that can
       get you started.
     name: Code